 What’s your idea of an ideal healthy food day?

 I would start my day with hot water, lemon and goji berries, followed by a cup of green tea.
-I would then have a healthy granola for breakfast accompanied by almond milk with grounded flax seeds on top.
+I would then have a healthy granola for breakfast accompanied by almond milk with ground flax seeds on top.
 I would then make myself a smoothie with banana, blueberries, acai, kale, maca powder, and almond milk.
 For lunch, I would have quinoa and a green juice.
 And then finally, for dinner, I would try to include protein in my day and either have chicken, fish or steak with steamed vegetables on the side.
 A healthy day is never complete without some dark chocolate in the evening.

 What’s your personal definition of good health?